mathe00/obsidian-plugin-python-bridge/README.md

 <a id="description"></a>
 ## Description

 💻 Developing **Obsidian plugins** without diving into **JavaScript**?
-Yes, that’s possible with **Obsidian Python Bridge**.
+Yes, that's possible with **Obsidian Python Bridge**.
 This plugin is designed specifically to **execute Python scripts** within Obsidian, and it comes with a **built-in Python library** to make your life easier.

 **Cross-Platform Compatibility & Robustness (Windows, macOS, Linux):** As of **late April 2025**, the plugin uses a local HTTP server (listening only on `127.0.0.1` for security) instead of Unix sockets for communication.
 This makes the bridge **fully compatible with Windows, macOS, and Linux**!
 Furthermore, the plugin now **automatically detects your Python installation** (trying `py`, `python3`, and `python`) across all platforms, simplifying setup, especially on Windows.
 It also **performs checks on startup** to ensure Python is accessible and the required `requests` library is installed, **notifying you immediately** within Obsidian if there's an environment issue.

-Some might think this plugin doesn’t add much compared to running **external Python scripts**, but that’s far from true.
+Some might think this plugin doesn't add much compared to running **external Python scripts**, but that's far from true.
 There are several key advantages:

 #### What's easier with this plugin compared to external Python scripts: